kashi618/Atlas-of-Thoughts/Notes/2) Area/Leaving Cert Classics.md

 - Men would carry falloy raied on sticks, whilst women would carry baskets of offerings.
 - Goat would also be killed and the blood was offered up to Dionysius.
 - Many wine was drunk during this time.
+- It was a public festival, which mean't all work was ceased.

 - During this festival, the Archon would be responsible for commisioning drama's and playwrights which would play throughout the 5 days.
 - The archon would also choose a group of men aclled the Choregia, who were responsible for putting on the play itself.
 This included the sets, costumes, chorus's, etc.